-The Meta Box’s advanced tab is home to – well, advanced options.
-This is where you address the technical side of SEO–stuff people usually refer to as “technical SEO.”
-Often with a suppressed shudder.
+The Meta Box’s Advanced Tab is home to, well, advanced options.
+This is where you address the technical side of SEO–stuff people usually refer to as “technical SEO.” —often while rolling their eyes.

-Luckily for you, you have Rank Math.
-We’ve taken the pain out of the process.
-You don’t have to stare at masses of raw HTML and agonize over every tag and attribute.
+Lucky for you, we created Rank Math to take the pain out of the process.
+Thanks to Rank Math, you don’t have to look at raw HTML, meta tags, Schema JSON, open graph tags, and the other hundred things that make up a page.
 Instead, you can tick a few boxes and move on.

 - Indexes the images on the page